 Figure 14.
-Dekadal mean of daily precipitation and of the location of the EASMF at Mei Yu stage $(3^{rd}$ dekad of June).
-As in Figure 4c, but for (a) high-lat years and (b) low-lat years.
+Dekadal mean of daily precipitation and of the location of the EASMF at the Mei Yu stage (third dekad of June).
+As in Fig. 4c, but for (a) high-lat years and (b) low-lat years.

-The precipitation patterns during the climatological Mei Yu period (3^{rd} dekad of June) associated with the two subsets are presented in Figure 14.
-The latitudinal variation of front location is accompanied by a migration of the rainfall band, which in both subsets has the front on its northern side.
-Higher precipitation maxima are observed in low-lat years, with a narrow band displaying values exceeding 15 mm day-1, between 28°N and 30°N over eastern China, and a smaller region exceeding 20 mm day-1 over the lower reaches of the Yangtze river.
-Instead, in the high-lat years the rain band observed is broader, located mainly north of 30°N and less intense, with values predominantly below 12 mm day-1.
-Hovmöller plots analogous to that in Figure 3 (not shown), indicate that the narrower, more intense and more southerly located band visible in the low-lat years is associated with a delay in the northward progression of rainfall (and frontal line).
-The low-lat years rainfall band is also connected to the area of high rainfall values (> 9 mm day-1) covering south-eastern China.
-This is in contrast with the rainfall pattern of the high-lat years, showing a low-precipitation area visible over southern China.
-This latter rainfall pattern is characterised by rainfall anomalies over central eastern China and Japan (high values) being out of phase with those over northeastern and southeastern China (low values).
-The pattern resembles one phase of the 'tripole mode' (Hsu and Lin, 2007).
+15 mm d^{-1} between 28 and 30° N over eastern China and a smaller region exceeding 20 mm d^{-1} over the lower reaches of the Yangtze River.
+Instead, in the high-lat years the rainband observed is broader, located mainly north of 30° N and less intense, with values predominantly below 12 mm d^{-1} .
+Hovmöller plots analogous to that in Fig. 3 (not shown) indicate that the narrower, more intense and more southerly located band visible in the low-lat years is associated with a delay in the northward progression of rainfall (and frontal line).
+The low-lat-year rainfall band is also connected to the area of high rainfall values (> 9 mm d^{-1}) covering south-eastern China.
+This is in contrast with the rainfall pattern of the highlat years, showing a low-precipitation area visible over southern China.
+This latter rainfall pattern is characterised by rainfall anomalies over central and eastern China and Japan (high values) being out of phase with those over north-eastern and south-eastern China (low values).
+The pattern resembles one phase of the "tripole mode" (Hsu and Lin, 2007).
 Chiang et al. (2017) used observational data to show that the tripole mode results from a significantly earlier Mei Yu termination, leading to shorter Mei Yu and longer mid-summer stage durations.
-This is consistent with the results in Figure 14, showing the tripole pattern in high-lat years, in which the termination of the Mei Yu stage has already taken place by the end of June.
+This is consistent with the results in Fig. 14, showing the tripole pattern in high-lat years, in which the termination of the Mei Yu stage has already taken place by the end of June.
 Chiang et al. (2017) also pointed at the link between variations in these rainfall patterns and changes in the poleward migration of the westerlies across the TP.
 The relationship between the EASMF latitude and the STWJ configuration is investigated in the remainder of this section, where the key differences between the two climatological Mei Yu composites are analysed, in terms of flow and dynamics, at lower and upper levels and on both sides of the front.